 - 3.1.
 Having initiated a Section 47 Enquiry, the Strategy Meeting is crucial to planning the assessment.
-The Strategy Meeting will need to consider: - All the children in the household: - Children in the extended family and social networks with whom the alleged perpetrator has contact; - Any contact the alleged perpetrator has with children and young people in their work or voluntary activities (if so refer to CP Coordinator); - The safety of children in the images found. - 3.2.
+The Strategy Meeting will need to consider: - All the Children in the household; - Children in the extended family and social networks with whom the alleged perpetrator has contact; - Any contact the alleged perpetrator has with children and young people in their work or voluntary activities (if so refer to CP Coordinator); - The safety of Children in the images found. - 3.2.
 All investigations should be jointly investigated by Social Services and the Police wherever possible.
-At the strategy meeting all relevant professionals should be in attendance - 3.3.
-The police investigation will usually be lengthy (e.g. due to the time needed to examine the files on the hard drive) and may not involve a prosecution at conclusion. - 3.4.
-Some key factors may determine the risk of Significant Harm at an early stage: - Previous history (known to Children's Services for abuse or neglect); - Previous contact abuse of other children; - Images of own children; - The Initial Assessment of partner's capacity to protect indicates the children's welfare is likely to be significantly compromised; - Absence of cooperation; - Understanding concerns that own child may be at risk; - Presence of risk factors associated with abuse or neglect; - Known criminal lifestyle. - Non contact offenders have greater likelihood of committing a contact offence - 3.5.
-If any of these risk factors are present, the meeting must consider whether the alleged offender should be asked to leave the home during the assessment or if not, how the risks will be managed, including the use of a written agreement.

-(See work by Turnell & Essex, which may be helpful expanding on this area)

-- 3.6.
-In some circumstances it will be possible to reduce the risks and reunite the family after an Initial Assessment or an Initial Child Protection Conference (with a Child Protection Plan).
-A written agreement is essential to cover such matters as supervised contact, entry into children's rooms, sleep-overs etc. - 3.7.
+At the strategy meeting all relevant professionals should be in attendance. - 3.3.
+The police investigation will usually be lengthy (e.g. due to the time needed to examine the files on the hard drive) and may not involve a prosecution at conclusion.

+- 3.4.
+Some key factors may determine the risk of Significant Harm at an early stage: - Previous history (known to Children's Services for abuse or neglect); - Previous contact abuse of other Children; - Images of own Children; - The assessment of partner's capacity to protect indicates the Children's welfare or wellbeing is likely to be significantly compromised; - Absence of cooperation; - Understanding concerns that own child may be at risk; - Presence of risk factors associated with abuse or neglect; - Known criminal lifestyle. - Non-contact offenders have greater likelihood of committing a contact offence. - 3.5.
+If any of these risk factors are present, the meeting must consider whether the alleged offender should be asked to leave the home during the assessment or if not, how the risks will be managed. - (See work by Turnell & Essex, which may be helpful expanding on this area). - 3.6.
+In some circumstances it will be possible to reduce the risks and reunite the family after a Care and Support Assessment or an Initial Child Protection Conference (with a Care and Support Protection Plan).
+Any agreement reached such as supervised contact, entry to children's rooms etc. should be incorporated into the Child Protection Plan and signed by relevant parties. - 3.7.
 People who look at these images may do so because they have a sexual interest in children.
 They have already acted on that sexual interest by looking at children being abused.
 Some will go on to contact abuse, others won't, but all situations will need to be carefully assessed.
 Safeguards need to be put in place at the start of your work until you are able to determine that the children are safe not the other way round. - 3.8.
-Best practice is to conduct the Initial Assessment/ S47 enquiry on the day of arrest or referral - 3.9.
-Where there are children and a partner, the assessment involving the partner should be the first priority. - 3.10.
+Best practice is to begin the Care and Support Assessment / S.47 Enquiry on the day of referral to Children's Social Care - 3.9.
+Where there are children and a partner, the assessment involving the partner should be the first priority although immediate safety of the children needs to be assessed. - 3.10.
 Where possible an interview should be conducted with the alleged perpetrator at an early stage, but after the partner has been interviewed. - 3.11.
-Where the alleged perpetrator is living with a child or children, or has regular contact with a child or children, a Child Protection Conference should be convened unless there are significant factors noted against that course of action. - 3.12.
-A more thorough assessment will need to follow and this will take time.
-These cases should not await the outcome of the police investigation before sound safeguarding action is taken.
+Where the alleged perpetrator is living with a child or children, or has regular contact with a child or children, a Child Protection Conference should be convened unless there are significant factors noted against that course of action.